 Deterioration of the Material’s Properties

-Generally, metallic parts are cut using one of two techniques: cutting by mechanical machining or cutting by heat.
-The heat technique to cut metallic parts can include laser, plasma, torch, or other heat source.
+Generally, metallic parts are cut using one of two techniques: mechanical machining or heat.
+The heat technique to cut metallic parts can include a laser, plasma, torch, or other heat source.

 Regardless of which method is used to cut the metal parts, inaccurate preparation before using the cutting technique can lead to sever consequences.
 If an experience operator or an automate system cuts the parts using the cutting by heat technique, then you can expect the quality of the cut to be satisfactory.

-However, we find that most people are not experts in the use of this technique, and they end up creating a heat-affected zone near the cutting point.
-The significantly alters the material’s physical characteristics in the zone.
+However, we find that most people are not experts in using this technique, and they create a heat-affected zone near the cutting point.
+This significantly alters the material’s physical characteristics in the zone.

-In addition to the above, you may compromise the weld quality and mechanical resistance if you weld directly on deteriorated material.
+In addition to the above, welding directly on deteriorated material may compromise the weld quality and mechanical resistance.
 This means that you must re-machine the area in question to eliminate the heat-affected zone and ensure the weld’s final quality.

-You can eliminate accuracy problems in saws and grinding materials as well as theconstraints that cutting by heat and heat-affected zones lead to by using orbital machines.
+Using orbital machines, you can eliminate accuracy problems in saws and grinding materials, as well as the constraints that cutting by heat and heat-affected zones leads to.
 With this equipment, you can cut and bevel in a single operation with optimal and consistent quality and without any heat-affected zone.

 The 11 Most Common Welding Mistakes to Avoid